danburzo/percollate/README.md

 # percollate

 Percollate is a command-line tool to turn web pages as beautifully formatted PDFs.
+See [How it works](#how-it-works).

 ## Table of Contents